captbaritone/jordaneldredge.com/_posts/2020-09-23-winamp-skin-musuem.md

 ---
 title: "Mainlining Nostalgia: Making the Winamp Skin Museum"
-summary: "Thoughts on what I think made the Winamp Skin Musuem successful."
+summary: "Thoughts on what I think made the Winamp Skin Museum successful."
 github_comments_issue_id: 14
 summary_image: /images/winamp-skin-museum-small.png
+tags: ["project", "javascript", "winamp"]
 ---

 ![Screenshot of a website showing a large grid of Winamp skin screenshots](/images/winamp-skin-museum.png)

 Early this month I [published](https://twitter.com/captbaritone/status/1301551041784152064) a project that I’ve been tinkering with, on and off, for more than two years.
-It’s a website where you can endlessly scroll through Winamp [skins](https://en.wikipedia.org/wiki/Skin_(computing)).
+It’s a website where you can endlessly scroll through Winamp [skins](<https://en.wikipedia.org/wiki/Skin_(computing)>).
 It features instant search and live preview.
 You can find it here: [skins.webamp.org](https://skins.webamp.org).

 The project has proven more successful than I could have hoped, **serving ~30 million screenshots to ~50,000 users in the first 24 hours** and receiving coverage by [PC Gamer](https://www.pcgamer.com/heres-an-interactive-archive-of-65000-winamp-skins-for-you-to-browse-forever/), [AV Club](https://news.avclub.com/attention-digital-anthropologists-you-can-now-visit-an-1844954715), [Gizmodo](https://gizmodo.com/the-winamp-skin-museum-is-x-tremely-gnarly-1844958728), [The Verge](https://www.theverge.com/tldr/21430347/winamp-skin-museum-nostalgia-90s-00s-internet-art-history-ui), [Hacker News](https://news.ycombinator.com/item?id=24373699), and [Reddit](https://www.reddit.com/r/InternetIsBeautiful/comments/ilyjf1/infinite_scroll_through_65k_winamp_skins_with/) in the following days.
 So I thought I'd share some of the thinking that went into the design and execution, which I believe contributed to its success.